 Warm noodles often fail to excite me… so cold noodles, they don’t really appeal at all.
 At least this is how I felt until I tried them; now I regret not exploring further.
 While ‘Cold’ tells me ‘Fridge Temperature’ the cold noodles I am served come warm(ish) more like room temperature.
 The flavours were honestly perfect for me the seasoning of chilli oil and soy vinegar well complimented by a rich sesame seed paste.
 An unlikely favourite for me offering a welcome change from my typical fiery dishes on food travels.
 As with most Chinese dishes ingredients can vary and restaurants offer their own take and secret recipes for cold noodles; the one I found is a favourite (again) in Xian’s Muslim quarter (Beiyuanmen Street).

 4. Qishan Noodles (岐山臊子面)

 In Southeast Asia noodle soups always fail to excite me; while being a staple here I continually opt for more filling, meaty and ultimately less soupy alternatives.
 With Xian food I hoped for more and I wasn’t disappointed.
 First off I love Qishan noodles, chewy wheat noodles, good for slurping and surprisingly filling.
 Next the toppings where meaty additions of sausage or even chicken drum sticks are the norm.
 Pickled long-beans… I am now an addict.
-And of course the broth where the Xian favourite is a hot, sour and savory soup often laced with Sichuan Pepper for that special numbing flavour.
+And of course the broth where the Xian favourite is a hot, sour and savoury soup often laced with Sichuan Pepper for that special numbing flavour.
 We found a whole new world of Noodles in Xian, they became an obsession, stumbling from one side street noodle shop to the next, pointing to random noodle dishes on wall menus and eating whatever lands on the table.
 Do it.

 5. Chinese Hamburger (Rou Jia Mo, 肉夹馍)